Learn more about our training and development activities

-Our regular training courses include: Business and Human Rights, Climate Change Law, International Trade Law, Law of the Sea, and Public International Law in Practice.
+Our regular training courses include: Business and Human Rights, Climate Change Law, WTO Law, Law of the Sea, and Public International Law in Practice.
 Details of our upcoming courses are available below.
-If a course date is not listed please contact the events team for further information and ask to be added to our mailing list to receive updates on all our courses.
+If a course date is not listed please contact the Events Team for further information and ask to be added to our mailing list to receive updates on all our courses.

 BIICL provide high-quality in-house training for individual groups and upon request.
 In house bespoke training will be tailored to your specific needs and availability.
 The training teams will usually include a combination of experts from BIICL's staff as well as external experts and practitioners.
 Some examples of previous training provided in this format include:

 - Training on Public International Law in Practice for the World Food Programme;

 - Training on International Law, the Law of Treaties and International Trade Law for the UK government;